-- Ensure online enrollment systems are accessible and understandable to parents and youth experiencing homelessness, with information about the McKinney-Vento Act.
+- Ensure online enrollment systems are accessible and understandable to parents and youth experiencing homelessness, with particular consideration for parents and students of color, and include information about the McKinney-Vento Act.
 Online systems must provide a way for parents and students to enroll without typically required documents, such as proof of residency, health records, or guardianship, and an internal mechanism to refer potentially homeless students to the liaison.

 Are schools prepared to address barriers to enrollment and retention in school, including ensuring access to COVID-related supplies such as personal protective equipment (PPE), hygiene supplies, clothing, and laundry?

 - Prioritize students experiencing homelessness for resources that will be provided to all students, or to low-income students.
 Deliver or mail resources to students who lack transportation to pick them up.

 - Expand the amount and uses of the Title I, Part A homeless set-aside as needed, to ensure it is adequate to address new barriers and increases in homelessness created by COVID-19.